notwaldorf/github-canned-responses/README.md

-# github-canned-responses
+#🚨🚨🚨 This repo is unmaintained!

-[Note: since GitHub shipped a similar feature for realsies, there's no real point for me to maintain this extension.
+Hai!
+Thanks for stopping by!
+Since GitHub shipped a similar feature for realsies, there's no real point for me to maintain this extension.
 I've had requests from a couple of people not to nuke this repo since they'd still like to use this, so feel free to continue using it.
 Or not.
 It's really up to you.
-Here's a cactus 🌵]
+Here's a cactus :cactus:

+# github-canned-responses

 Sometimes you've made mistakes and you have to triage 700 GitHub issues and Pull Requests.
 A lot of them will need the same answer, and your wrists will start hurting from all the switch-to-edit-copy-pasting.
 This extension helps with that.